0adri3n/WebMFT/README.md

 ## ⚡ **How Does It Work?**

-WebMFT uses **MFTECmd.exe** from John Zimmerman to process MFT files.
+WebMFT uses **MFTECmd.exe** from Eric Zimmerman to process MFT files.
 The tool extracts relevant file system metadata, which is then filtered and displayed using the WebMFT interface.

 When you upload an MFT file:
-1. **MFTECmd.exe processes the file** and extracts its records.
+1. **MFTECmd.exe processes the file** and extracts its records into a CSV file.
 2. **WebMFT applies the selected filters** (size, date, extension, etc.).
-3. **A CSV file is generated**, containing the refined data.
+3. **A new CSV file is generated**, containing the refined data.

 ---